You do not need an order or a prescription from your... more

 If you think you have arthritis, blood tests can narrow down the type of arthritis you have so you can treat your symptoms more effectively.
 Osteoarthritis, which is caused by the wearing down of the cartilage in our joints, usually produces no unusual changes in blood tests.
 However, other types do, including rheumatoid arthritis, lupus, Reiter's syndrome, psoriatic arthritis, and ankylosing spondylitis.
 Knowing exactly which condition is causing your pain will help you find the appropriate treatment faster.

-Established in Kentucky, the region, Louisville contains a total of 592,529 individuals.
-The entire state of Kentucky, there are 4,344,552 people who reside in the state legally.
-13.6% live in the city of Louisville.
-There are 56 deaths from liver disease.
-In addition, 143 deaths occurred from kidney disease during the same year.
-The total number of cancer deaths was 1,234.
-During the same year, 261 deaths were caused by a stroke.
-Out of all cancer deaths, there were 128 deaths caused by just prostate cancer.
+Happened upon in the state of Kentucky, the geographical vicinity of Louisville/Jefferson County is comprised of 592,529 individuals.
+Since the state of Kentucky contains 4,344,552 people.
+Approximately 13.6% of the people in the state occupy the city of Louisville/Jefferson County.
+During one year, there were 56 deaths attributed to liver disease and 143 deaths from kidney disease.
+There were 1,234 total cancer deaths and 261 deaths from stroke.
+128 deaths were caused by just prostate cancer.
 Prostate cancer was the cause of 10.4% of all cancer deaths.
-There were also 735 deaths due to coronary heart disease.
-In one year, the metro area has 154 deaths from diabetes.
-On average, 0.12% of the residents of the city are likely to die from coronary heart disease.
-They also have a 0.21% chance of passing away from some type of cancer every year.
+During the same time period, there were 735 deaths due to coronary heart disease.
+In addition, there were 154 deaths caused by diabetes.
+On average, 0.12% of residents were likely to die of coronary heart disease during the year and 0.21% possibility of dying from any form of cancer.

 Sources include the Centers for Disease Control and Prevention (CDC), National Center for Health Statistics, Division of Vital Statistics, National Vital Statistics Report Volume 61.
 Estimates are based on 2010 US Census data extrapolated to the population.